yhnavein/orchard-bootstrap-admin-theme/README.md

 Extended admin theme for [Orchard framework](http://www.orchardproject.net/) which fully integrates the admin panel with [Twitter Bootstrap](http://twitter.github.com/bootstrap/index.html), [jquery DataTables](http://datatables.net/), [jquery validationEngine](https://github.com/posabsolute/jQuery-Validation-Engine), etc.
 Great for custom development in Orchard framework in admin panel.

+I've created also a module presenting sample of what you can achieve with this theme.
+You can obtain it here: [Bootstrap Orchard Admin Sample](https://github.com/yhnavein/orchard-bootstrap-admin-sample) and from the Orchard Gallery in the nearest future.

 Released under the [MIT License](http://opensource.org/licenses/mit-license.php)

 ## Screenshots